Ancient Paths

 I believe a morning prayer is just this: conversation.
 There’s myself, humiliated saviors, and the disbelief we share.

-Now the morning hours: we circle silent like Stonehenge before my stepping into sandals, always by my bedside, into light of the latest day.
+always by my bedside, into light of the latest day.

 I’m stepping into weekends, my worst days, and my wife is awake now.
 The sheets, still pressed— shall I tell her I’m not here?